J-Mango-19/MLP-Efficiency/README.md

 DONE 6.5) create a script to download MNIST dataset

+6.6) connect to github so that I can download and install CBLAS and make a version with that 6.65) make script still work even when some things aren't downloaded DONE 6.7) get rid of references to 41000/42000 and replace with 59000/60000 6.8) remove downloading behavior of matplotlib files

 7) create a README.md file
     - hook visualization
     - usage instructions